NjokiWambugu/data_analysis_porfolio_project/README.md

 ### Exploratory Data Analysis(EDA)

-On top of insights here are some questions that need to be answered
+EDA involved exploring the data looking for important findings On top of some key questions;

  1. What is the distribution of products sold?
  2. What are the top 10 customer locations based on sales volume?